samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 Treasure Themes
 ---------------

 Monsters have treasure preferences, as explained in the *Monster Manual*.
-These preferences are expressed as themes, which helps you determine what treasures are found in monsters’ hoards, as summarized in the Treasure Themes table.
+These preferences are expressed as themes, which helps you determine what treasures are found in monsters' hoards, as summarized in the Treasure Themes table.

 For advice on how to [include treasure in an adventure](/sources/dnd/dmg-2024/creating-adventures#AdventureRewards), see [chapter 4](/sources/dnd/dmg-2024/creating-adventures).